leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 ## Rasing domain events

 The domain events make an important part of DDD.
-It is through the use of domain events that an aggregate might communicate with the rest of the system.
-We will see how to raise an event from the aggregate.
+It is through the use of domain events that an aggregate may communicate with the rest of the system.
+In this section we will see how to raise an event from an aggregate.

 Let's imagine that we want to perform some action after a user has been assigned to a task.
 We will modify `AssignUserToTask` method from the `Project` class: